Hisozahn/Restifconfig/README.md

 ```

 Note -network=host above.
 If you don't specify network for docker then containers will not be able to communicate with each other.
-Server application will listen localhost:55555 by default.
+Server application accept 1 argument as address to listen to.
+It will listen localhost:55555 if no arguments are provided.
 Client interface information available by -help flag.

 ### Installing